-Born 29 July 1836 in Trois Rivières and baptized there the same day at the Immaculee Concepcion church.1
+Born 29 July 1836 in Trois Rivières and baptized there the same day at the Immaculee Concepcion church, she is Charles and Theotiste's tenth child.1

 Sometimes they drive us nuts, but without them things might be pretty dull!
 Here are the in-laws mentioned on this page, listed alphabetically in order of husband's surname.

 Henry Beebe & Hannah Galusha